nrr/diffeomorphic/category_diagrams/interview_questions.md

 	int *a = (int)calloc(sizeof int);
 	int b = *a;

-Bonus bonus: How can you fix it so that it isn't bad anymore.?
+Bonus bonus: How can you fix it so that it isn't bad anymore?

+Bonus bonus bonus: Can you come up with an analogous example in Java?
+Without using JNI?

 - - -